Nasdaq extends declines to fourth day on Netflix letdown | Malay Mail

-JAN 21 — Wall Street’s main indexes fell today, with the Nasdaq set for its fourth straight day of declines after a weak forecast from Netflix sent its shares along with other streaming companies spiralling lower.
+NEW YORK, Jan 22 — Wall Street’s main indexes fell yesterday, with the Nasdaq set for its fourth straight day of declines after a weak forecast from Netflix sent its shares along with other streaming companies spiraling lower.

 Netflix Inc plunged 22.7 per cent after the streaming giant fell short of market forecast for new subscribers at the end of last year and offered a downbeat outlook for early 2022.